State Transition Properties¶

 To ensure that useful state transitions are processed by those state machines, we will want to ensure that useful transactions get included in Polkadot blocks.
 Polkadot will have a transaction fee mechanism on the relay chain to ensure that transactions issued by parties willing to pay a reasonable price for them are included.
 There will also be a certain portion of each block that is dedicated to certain high-priority transactions, such as misbehaviour reporting.
 The utility of the parachain state transitions has to be ensured by the state transition function of a given chain.

 The notion of validity in Polkadot is determined by a state transition validation function (STVF).
 Each chain in the ecosystem has to have one implemented.
-In order for all nodes to be able to run this function it is being distributed as deterministic WebAssembly (Wasm) code which can be executed by the Polkadot Runtime Environment.
+In order for all nodes to be able to run this function it is being distributed as deterministic WebAssembly (Wasm) code which can be executed by the Polkadot Host.

 The blocks are produced by parachain collators, then they get validated using the STVF by the subset of validators responsible for the given parachain to finally get included in the Polkadot Relay Chain.
 During this process validators, parachain collators and other parties are free to challenge claims of validity to trigger additional check, these parties are referred to as fishermen.
 Read here about parachain validity.